nyakaz73/spring-native/README.md

 ```
 and you can run it as above.

-* Okay enough of docker now let deploy this badboy to Kubernetes
+* Okay enough of docker now let's deploy this badboy to Kubernetes

 ### Install minikube and VM
 You can follow the installation guide [here](https://minikube.sigs.k8s.io/docs/start/)